moduspwnens/unique-word-generator-api/README.md

   * No operating system maintenance, patching, firewall management
 * API should have no strict scaling limits
   * Ideally, the limits should be whatever is the maximum the supporting services allow.
-* No fixed costs
+* Minimal fixed costs
   * Utilizes only AWS services that fit entirely within the free tier perpetually when idle
 * IAM permissions should be as restrictive as possible while allowing necessary functionality
-* Design should follow AWS best design practices when possible
+* Design should follow AWS best practices when possible
 * Per-usage costs minimized
 * Deployable entirely from a **single CloudFormation template**
 * Absolutely no possibility of duplicate names despite concurrent requests
 * API should return appropriate status codes
-* API should be reasonably fast (<400 ms on average)
+* API should be reasonably fast (<500 ms on average)
 * API should allow easy curling of resulting name from a shell script

 The result is an API that: